cul-it/cul-folio-analytics/canned_reports/CR184B/README.md

 CR184B

-These report splits up CR184A into two parts: one query for loans, and one query for renewals, with a fiscal year filter for each.
+This report splits up CR184A into two parts: one query for loans, and one query for renewals, with a fiscal year filter for each.
 These two queries are specifically constructed for use in Tableau dashboards